TeamStatus/standalone/README.md

 If you wish to change base url of the application you should also edit `etc/nginx/nginx.conf`

+## MongoDB

+On some systems MongoDB doesn't require authentication - so whatever you store in the database will be visible by anyone.
+TeamStatus.TV encrypts crucial fields (like password) but you probably want to secure the database itself too.

+In case you want to secure the database here's how to do it:

+* run `mongo` console and use `db.addUser(username, password)` to create a user
+* edit `/etc/mongodb.conf` and add `auth = true`
+* reload MongoDB

 ## Options

 Changing any of these values requires btf restart